MSLM-Electric/FreeRTOS_WindowsDemo/README.md

 ```
 1. BasicTemplate
 2. RTOSdebuggingTips-Tricks/FindingBugWithBitLoggerList
-3. TasksArrayTests (not 32-bit buildable.
-Soon) <--
+3. TasksArrayTests
-4. TimerID_using (not 32-bit buildable) <--
+4. TimerID_using
-5. TemplateFreeRTOSv10test  (upgraded to FreeRTOS v10.0.1 and compiled.
+5. TemplateFreeRTOSv10test
-              Instructions for build and cmsis_os files not brought into
+              (cmsis_os tesitngs into
-              compatibiling with 32-bit platform!
-Soon) <--
+              compatibiling with 32-bit platform in progress!) <--
 ```